CarloLucibello/GraphNeuralNetworks.jl/docs/src/heterograph.md

 # Heterogeneous Graphs

-Heterogeneus graphs (also called heterographs), are graphs where each node has a type, that we denote with symbols such as `:user` and `:movie`, and edges also represent different relations identified by a triplet of symbols, `(source_node_type, edge_type, target_node_type)`, as in `(:user, :rate, :movie)`.
+Heterogeneous graphs (also called heterographs), are graphs where each node has a type, that we denote with symbols such as `:user` and `:movie`, and edges also represent different relations identified by a triplet of symbols, `(source_node_type, edge_type, target_node_type)`, as in `(:user, :rate, :movie)`.

-Different node/edge types can store different group of features and this makes heterographs a very flexible modeling tools and data containers.
+Different node/edge types can store different groups of features and this makes heterographs a very flexible modeling tools and data containers.
 In GraphNeuralNetworks.jl heterographs are implemented in the type [`GNNHeteroGraph`](@ref).